Garmin Fenix 3 Review

 - If power is your thing on the bike – it will handle any mainstream ANT+ compatible powermeter and all the display metrics you will probably need (not W’bal 😉 )

 - If weird and wonderful Garmin sensors or accessories are your thing feel free to spend away.
-The basic ANT+ bike sensors are supported like the GSC-10 and newer speed/cadence sensors – check for even newer ones like Varia and Di2 which currently are not supported (Feb 2016).
+The basic ANT+ bike sensors are supported like the GSC-10 and newer speed/cadence sensors – check for even newer ones like Varia and Di2.

-- You get cycling dynamics metrics such as L/R balance, TE and PS with the Garmin Vector power-meter pedals – or with Favero’s bePRO and others too for that matter.
+- You get cycling dynamics metrics such as L/R balance, TE and PS with the Garmin Vector power-meter pedals – or with the beter and more cost effective Favero Assioma, others too for that matter.

-- If GPS accuracy for position and speed is your thing then that accuracy is mostly great.
+- If GPS accuracy for position and speed is your thing then that accuracy is fine (link to tests: the5krunner.com).

 - It does all the super new running dynamics from any HRM-RUN strap (including the new HRM-TRI – review here)